marijanikolicds/deep-learning/README.md

 This repository containts tutorial notebooks and implementations for various deep learning topics.
 * gradient-descent: Implements the basic functions of the Gradient Descent algorithm to find the boundary in a small dataset.
 * student-admissions-keras: Predicts student admissions with neural networks in Keras.
+* IMDB-keras: Using Keras to analyze IMDB movie data - predict the sentiment analysis of a review.

 ## Installation and Dependencies